jakubgrunwald/Airbnb-Data-Analysis-in-Excel-PQ/README.md

  Airbnb's business model and its illegal character the data seems perfect for analysis.
 This repo is dedicated to all Airbnb homestays in Tasmania in 2023.
  It contains the process of data cleaning, building a query using MS Power Query, data exploration with visualisations and dashboard creation.
 ## Data description
- All the datsets are available on [Inside Airbnb website](http://insideairbnb.com/get-the-data)
+ All the datsets are available on the [Inside Airbnb website](http://insideairbnb.com/get-the-data)